-The Structural Engineers Foundation (SEF) invites to you attend the free Spring Lecture on April 18, 2017.
-Advance registration is requested.
+The Structural Engineers Foundation (SEF) invites you to the free Spring Lecture on April 30, 2018.
+Advanced registration is requested.

-This event will provide 1.0 hour of Continuing Education Credit.
-Certificates will be emailed to attendees after the event.
+Attendees will earn 1.0 hour of Continuing Education Credit.
+CE certificates will be emailed to participants after the event.

 525 S. State Street

 5:00 - 6:00 pm - Reception (cash bar, complimentary hors d'oeuvres)